-The Graphene Flagship is looking for a new partner that brings in specific industrial and technology transfer competences or capabilities that complement the present consortium of the Spearhead Project GICE.
+The Graphene Flagship is looking for a new partner that brings in specific industrial and technology transfer competences or capabilities that complement the Core 3 consortium.

 Sara De Simoni, Vice President of Equipment Engineering at Tetra Pak, was instrumental in bringing the company into the Graphene Flagship and organising a joint Marketplace event with the project.
 Learn more about her motivations and experiences joining the Graphene Flagship in the interview below.

 Gloria Guidetti first worked as part of the Graphene Flagship as a PhD student at the University of Bologna, Italy.
 Since then she has taken a job as a Development Engineer at Tetra Pak, the world’s leading food processing and packaging solutions company, where she helped the company join the Graphene Flagship as an associate member.

 A team of scientists at Graphene Flagship partners have exploited the ultra-thin and highly conductive properties of graphene to develop an extremely small accelerometer with exceptional sensitivity.

 A public lecture will show how Tetra Pak is planning to use graphene and collaborate with the Graphene Flagship